The 24-Hour Leash: How Constant Availability Erodes Emotional Boundaries

 The harder truth is that this may simply be life in a permanently connected age.
 Our norms around communication are still unsettled, shifting more rapidly than we can agree upon them.
 The fact that more people are openly discussing these pressures is a positive sign.
 Norms are built through conversation, when we say out loud, “This doesn’t work for me” or “Here’s what I need.”
 That’s where change begins.
 If you find yourself stewing over a friend’s silence, or if you’re the one who feels suffocated by someone else’s expectations, it may be time for an honest conversation.

-And until those conversations catch up to the pace of our devices, sometimes the healthiest choice is the simplest: put the phone down.
+And until those conversations catch up to the pace of our devices, sometimes the healthiest choice is the simplest.
+Put the phone down.
 Step away.
 The world will not collapse if you answer tomorrow.
 The real strain isn’t in the silence, but in believing we must always be available to fill it.

 Celine Lorenze is a former entrepreneur and self-described workaholic who built her life around business at the expense of balance.
 After years of running companies and living tethered to constant demands, she now writes cultural commentary and personal essays that examine the cost of overwork, the pressures of digital connectivity, and the struggle to reclaim time for family and self.